 Click here to find out the current vacancies available to you.

 Stay up-to-date on what's happening at St James with Jimmies Spirit newsletter.

-Tips For University Study for 2016
+Tips For University Study

 Research has found that social isolation and being unprepared for university are major factors why students left their studies at Australian institutions.

 - 48 per cent of students left their studies in the first year, followed by 34 per cent in the second year and 18 per cent in the third or latter years.